-- The directors and the managers of main organizations, each director and Audit & Supervisory Board Member of each subsidiary reported business execution conditions to Full-time Audit & Supervisory Board Members as deemed necessary. - Full-time Audit & Supervisory Board Members attended the Executive Committee and closely supervised their operations. - Full-time Audit & Supervisory Board Members attended the Environment, Health and Safety (EHS) Committee, the Compliance Committee, the Risk Management

-- Committee, and the Corporate Communications Committee to grasp related information. - Office of Audit & Supervisory Board Members, which was established as a supplementary organization to provide support to the Audit & Supervisory Board and Audit & Supervisory Board Members' function, has been providing support to ensure smooth operation of auditing activities.
-The independence of the employees working in the Office of Audit & Supervisory Board Members is guaranteed by the "Audit & Supervisory Board Members' Auditing Standards" and "Regulations for Decision-Making." - The representative directors and executive directors had meetings with the Audit & Supervisory Board to exchange opinions about issues relating to audits that needed to be addressed by the Company, circumstances under which Audit & Supervisory Board Members performed audits and other important issues relating to audits, in an effort to deepen the mutual understanding (a meeting with the Chairman, Deputy Chairman and President [in March]; a meeting with President and executive directors [in May and October]).
+- The directors and the managers of main organizations, each director and Audit & Supervisory Board Member of each subsidiary reported business execution conditions to Full-time Audit & Supervisory Board Members as deemed necessary. - Full-time Audit & Supervisory Board Members attended the Executive Committee to closely supervise their operations, and attended the Environment, Health and Safety (EHS) Committee, the Compliance Committee, the Risk Management Committee, and the Corporate Communications Committee to grasp related information. - Office of Audit & Supervisory Board Members, which was established as a supplementary organization to provide support to the Audit & Supervisory Board and Audit & Supervisory Board Members' function, has been providing support to ensure smooth operation of auditing activities.
+The independence of the employees working in the Office of Audit & Supervisory Board Members is guaranteed by the "Audit & Supervisory Board Members' Auditing Standards" and "Regulations for Decision-Making." - The representative directors and executive directors had meetings with the Audit & Supervisory Board to exchange opinions about issues relating to audits that needed to be addressed by the Company, circumstances under which Audit & Supervisory Board Members performed audits and other important issues relating to audits, in an effort to deepen the mutual understanding (meetings with representative directors and executive directors [in February, June and October]).